Governance and operationsGovernance and operations

-There were no files created during 2018–19.
+There were no new files created in the 6 months to June 2023.
 The following files were created in previous reporting periods:

 In 2019 the PGPA Rule was amended to require all Commonwealth entities to publish their annual report using a digital annual reporting tool (DART) administered by the Finance Minister.
 The DART collates and publishes reports to one web page, Transparency Portal.
 A copy of Coal LSL’s digital annual report can be found there.
 Currently, an additional hard copy is also required to be tabled in Parliament, as per previous years.